 Looks like: Not being able to sit still, needing to tap your foot or fingers, fidgeting, excessive talking, restless legs, fidgety toes/fingers.

 Looks like: Being sensitive to certain types of fabric in clothing, being sensitive to different scents, being very aware of loud noises, being very sensitivity to light and to color.

-Having ADHD can be difficult, and it can also be pretty great.
-In order to help your brain work within the confines of this society it’s important to understand what you as an individual need in order to be successful.
-Helping your brain includes getting to know yourself, getting to know more about ADHD, working on attention, knowing your triggers, eating right, exercising, scheduling psychotherapy or coaching sessions, and working with your psychiatrist to find the right medication (or your naturopath/holistic coach if you are taking supplements or other herbal remedies).
+Having ADHD/VAST can be difficult, and it can also be pretty great.
+In order to help your brain work within the confines of this society (which is often not very ADHD/VAST friendly) it’s important to understand what you as an individual need in order to be successful.
+Helping your brain includes getting to know yourself, getting to know more about being neurodivergent, learning about masking, maybe counselling and/or coaching sessions, and maybe working with a psychiatrist to find the right support via medication (or your naturopath/holistic coach if you are taking supplements or other herbal remedies).

-As a woman diagnosed with ADHD I sympathize with some of the struggles that come with having an ADHD brain.
-Through my own work in counselling, experimenting with different medication, and learning different lifestyle practices I have come to realize that as much as having ADHD can be frustrating, it can also be pretty hilarious, and it can be an incredible asset to helping me live the most authentic life possible.
+As a neurodivergent woman diagnosed with ADHD/VAST I empathize with some of the struggles that come with having an ADHD/VAST brain.
+Through my own work in counselling, experimenting with different medication, and learning different lifestyle practices I have come to learn ways to celebrate my brain, to laugh at my mistakes, and to honor my unique journey in this life.

 Individual online ADHD/VAST counselling sessions are offered at a rate of:

 $264/80 minutes.
 (Including GST)

 Sessions may go over by 10 minutes so it is recommended you take that into consideration when scheduling.
 Please note that all prices are set in Canadian dollars.